srdjan/lfwt/examples/distributed-quotas/README.md

 # Distributed Quotas

-The rate-limit middleware in LFTS only depends on the `KV` port.
+The rate-limit middleware in LFWT only depends on the `KV` port.
 This example shows how swapping KV adapters changes the persistence characteristics of your quota system without touching the middleware or route logic.